 It is very important that we set up a strong infrastructure prior to acquiring animals.
-Some of our considerations prior to rescue include ensuring our sustainability as an organization, finding suitable land to build animal enclosures of appropriate size for each animal, and constructing safe structures to contain the residents while providing an enriching environment to maintain their well-being.
+Some of our considerations prior to rescue include building animal enclosures of appropriate size for each animal, and constructing safe structures to contain the residents while providing an enriching environment to maintain their well-being.
 Wild Paws will be accomplishing these goals through the phases projected in our strategic plan.

 How is your organization funded?